Turn on utilities.

 "The business writer should strive for an overall tone that is confident, courteous, and sincere; that uses emphasis and subordination appropriately; that contains nondiscriminatory language; that stresses the 'you' attitude; and that is written at an appropriate level of difficulty." - Scott Ober

-After writing your rent increase letter, how you deliver it and document the process is key to staying compliant with legal standards and ensuring clear communication with your tenants.
+After writing your rent increase letter, how you deliver it and document the process is crucial for maintaining clear communication with tenants and protecting yourself legally.

-Pick a delivery method that complies with legal guidelines and ensures the tenant receives the notice:
+Choose a delivery method that ensures the tenant receives the notice:

 Delivery Method | Advantages | Considerations | Best For |